samueldjones24/code-anagrams/README.md

+# App

-# Code Anagrams
+## Code Anagrams

- 📈 3 Levels
+ 📈 3 Levels<br />
- 🤔 15 Anagrams
+ 🤔 15 Anagrams<br />
- ⏲️ 5 Minutes
+ ⏲️ 5 Minutes<br />

-Can you answer all the angrams before the time runs out?
+Can you answer all the anagrams before the time runs out?

 Play the game here --> https://code-anagrams.netlify.app

-## Background
+# Background

-I used this app as a learning experience to become more familiar with React Hooks.
+I built this app mainly as a learning experience for React Hooks as well as a little CSS Grid.<br />
+Became more familiar with `useState` and `useEffect` and discovered/implemented some very useful custom hooks.